 “We wanted a place where people can come everyday,” Vic continues.
 “If you go to the grocery store to buy something to cook for dinner, you’ll pay at least $20 at the register.
 So now you can come to Lobster House and let us cook for you.”

 The upscale side of the Lobster House menu features an a`la carte menu with offerings like scallops, salmon, raw oysters, and lobster.
 They serve steam pots on big trays, made with fresh steak tips instead of sausage.
 And all the fish is always fresh.
 The lobsters come six days a week, alive and direct from Portland, Maine.
 They swim around in a lobster tank in the center of the dining room, and patrons can select the one they’d like for dinner.

 “We bake our lobster tails differently than anybody else,” Vic says.
 “We treat them with a special blackening and bake them with butter.
 They are delicious.”

 Their huge full bar is made of black and grey granite and beautifully decorated; there is ship paraphernalia throughout, and the vibe is that of an old sea captain’s ship.

-“I love Myrtle Beach because it’s a fun town,” he continues.
+“I love Myrtle Beach because it’s a fun town,” he adds.
 “My feeling is that it’s like it is always a holiday.
 I’ve been here for many years now.
-We stay open year round, and when it’s the summer season, it’s a time for hard work, but also great reward.
+We stay open year-round, and when it’s the summer season, it’s a time for hard work, but also great reward.
 People are smiling.
 It’s like the motto— beautiful places, smiling faces.
 And the smiles add to the beauty.

 “And when the season is over, it’s a rest time.
 It also feels like a holiday.
 Now your tired bones will get some rest, and there is more time to spend with family.
-I go fishing with my two sons, 2 and 5, on the pier,” he says with a chuckle.
+I go fishing with my two sons, 2 and 5, on the pier.”